1lyosbek/1lyosbek/README.md

-- 👋 Hi, I’m @FirdavsCoder
+- 👋 Hi, I’m @1lyosbek
 - 👀 I’m interested in Programming!
-- 🌱 I’m currently learning Python programming language, Django framework and Ai
+- 🌱 I’m currently learning NodeJs Backend language, NestJS framework and Databases
-- 💞️ I’m looking to collaborate on Python!
+- 💞️ I’m looking to collaborate on Backend NodeJS!
-- 📫 How to reach me: +998 93 748 77 50
+- 📫 How to reach me: +998 33 570 10 01
-- 📫 Telegram: @Firdavs_Programmer
+- 📫 Telegram: @ilyosxon1222